heathack-org/HeatHack-Guide/front-matter/costs.md

 :columns: 6
 :outline:

-None provided; the group has access to the materials.
-When groups identify issues with them, we fix them as quickly as we can.
+None guaranteed beyond the Guide Book and other materials.
+We have videos of past on-line training sessions we can make available to group leaders and engineers upon request.
+When groups identify issues with the materials, we fix them as quickly as we can.
+Where group leaders or engineers want a phone call to ask any questions before they start their sessions, we try to do this on a volunteer basis, but appreciate donations.
 :::::
 :::::{grid-item}
 :columns: 6
 :outline:

-This is hard to quantify as there are too many options.
-We are currently working this out by thinking of it in terms of an hourly rate and any travel costs.
+Tell us what you need.
+We would cost this in terms of an hourly rate together with any travel costs.

 - [Training options](training)